-I will start with a tale from my first ever solo trip.
+I will start with a tale from my first-ever solo trip.
 The year was 2010.
-I had just turned 30 in January and was determined to see Italy and Greece before the year was over.
+I had just turned 30 in January and was determined to go outside my comfort zone and visit Italy and Greece.
 But as hard as I tried, I couldn’t find a travel companion.
 So I explored the idea of going alone.
-What I Gained & Lost by Traveling Alone.
+This post is all about what solo travel teaches you and how important it is for your soul.

-The most significant benefit gained from my solo travels was self-confidence and inner strength.
 Before traveling alone, I did consider myself a relatively strong and somewhat confident woman.
-Once you go alone, you will see how capable you are in this world.
+But once you go on a solo trip, you will see just how capable you are in this world.
 It can be an exciting feeling, as well as terrifying.

 After ripping off that first solo trip band-aide, I woke up to the world of possibilities in front of me.
 The need to wait for someone to join me was no longer holding me back.
-If I desired to go somewhere, I could save money, and I could go.
+If I desired to go on a solo adventure, I could save money, and I could go.
+I now saw a great opportunity to see different places on my own terms.

 To be fully transparent, after my first solo trip, I wasn’t a full convert.
 I still would have preferred to find someone to travel along with, if I could.
 Since those options were still not presenting themselves by the time my next trip rolled around, I decided to go ALONE… again.

-This trip, I got a lot more creative and did more than just two countries!
+During this second solo trip, I got a lot more creative and did more than just two countries!
 I choose five countries in 3 weeks.
-It was a bit ambitious, but all of it worth it in the end.
-The world was opening up to me, and I was making friends and learning how to be a traveler.
+It was a bit ambitious, but all of it was worth it in the end.
+The world was opening up to me, and I was meeting new people and learning how to be a solo female traveler.

 Compassion and Awareness